chris-visser/meteor-vue-minimal-boilerplate/README.md

 # A very basic Meteor + Vue boilerplate
-This boilerplate serves as a Prove of concept of how easily Vue integrates with Meteor.
+This boilerplate serves as a Proof of concept of how easily Vue integrates with Meteor.

 > Please do not consider this as the best starting point for a mature app with Vue and Meteor for this its recommended to use the generic [Meteor Vue Boilerplate](https://github.com/chris-visser/meteor-vue-boilerplate).